Pocahontas: Her Life & Legend

 University of Virginia Press (1992, 2006)

-This book seems to be for junior high and high school students who are writing reports on the Virginia Indians, and one imagines it on the shelves of every public school in the Commonwealth.
-It's a reference book, so it's not exactly a page-turner, but it contains adequate, simply written information on the native populations of Virginia from 15,000 years ago to the present day.
-The chapter on European Contact contains a 9-page summary of the Jamestown/Powhatan story.
-The chapter on Virginia Indians Today tells a bit about each of the 8 tribes that remain.
-At 96 pages, including the lists and resources at the end, it's a quick read.
+This book is likely aimed at junior high and high school students who are assigned reports on the Virginia Indians, but I'll include it both here and on the Books for Children page.
+It's a reference book and not exactly a page-turner, but it contains adequate, simply written information on the indigenous populations of Virginia from 15,000 years ago to the present day.
+The chapter on European Contact has a 9-page summary of the Jamestown/Powhatan story.
+The chapter on Virginia Indians Today records semi-current information about each of the 8 tribes that remain.
+At 96 pages, including the lists and resources at the end, it's a fast read.

 The First Seventeen Years: Virginia 1607-1621